Jays-T/the-band-room/README.md

 * Defensive Design was tested by manually adding endpoints from areas where access should not be allowed
 * All functions were tested using bogus usernames / passwords / room keys
 * All functions were tested using correct usernames / passwords / room keys
+* Site navigation and links tested thoroughly, navigation breaks also tested using the back and forward buttons

 * All HTML validated with <a href="https://validator.w3.org/">w3 validator</a>
+  * The HTML validator returned errors due to the jinja templating used to structure the site
 * All CSS validated with <a href="https://jigsaw.w3.org/css-validator/">w3 css validator</a>

 * I used various code and syntax checkers during the entire process and before project submission